apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhone 15 Pro's Action Button to Support Translate App Later This Year**
+**All iPhone 15 Models Support DisplayPort for Up to 4K HDR Video Output to External Display**

-You can read more about it [here](https://www.macrumors.com/2023/09/13/iphone-15-pro-action-button-translate-later/).
+You can read more about it [here](https://www.macrumors.com/2023/09/13/all-iphone-15-models-support-displayport/).

 ## Requirements
 - Python 3.8